HAKSOAT/haksoat.github.io/_posts/2026-02-11-lessons-from-my-father.md

 Left to Right: Myself, my father, my brother.
 {: .text-center}

 I have two Notion pages where I note the lessons from my dad and mum.
 After losing my dad, I opened the page and I had a sad realisation that I won't be actively adding to the document anymore.
-Well, except retrospectively, as I remember more precious teachable moments.
+Well, except retrospectively as I remember more precious teachable moments.

 Some years ago, my father told me that very soon, I would remember his words and say `"this man told me these things; he was right."` Here I am, doing more than just saying he told me these things; I am putting them into writing.